Guide: Moving to Texas – Electricity and Everything Else

 • Pick a color code for each room and label that room’s boxes accordingly.
 Label the door of each room at the new location with the corresponding sticker/tape so that movers know where to place the boxes.

-• Designate one drawer of a dresser for sheets and towels so that you won’t have to rummage through boxes for these essentials the first night in your new home.
+• Designate one drawer of a dresser for sheets and towels so you won’t have to rummage through boxes for essentials the first night in your new home.

-• Pack things like your prescriptions, pet food, toothbrush and a change of clothes, in a bag for you and family member.
+• Pack things like prescriptions, pet food, toothbrush and a change of clothes, in a bag for you and family members.

-• And as you’re unpacking boxes in your new home, be sure to flatten out each piece of packing paper to ensure you find every little item you packed, especially if you had assistance packing boxes.
+• While unpacking, flatten each piece of packing paper to ensure you find every item you packed, especially if you had assistance packing boxes.

 ONE MONTH OUT

-• Set up your electricity at least 30 days in advance (go to HomeEnergyClub.com if you’re moving to deregulated energy areas).
+• Set up your electricity at least 30 days in advance.

 • Give your employer two-week notice if you’re leaving your job and contact your children’s schools to let them know your kids won’t be returning.